avallip443/asl-recognition/README.md

 # ASL Recognition System

 ## Description
-This project implements an ASL recognition system using computer vision and machine learning.
-It processes hand landmarks detected by Mediapipe and trains a model to recognize gestures.
+This project is an ASL (American Sign Language) recognition system that processes live video input to identify and display ASL signs in real time.
+Using computer vision and machine learning, the program accurately recognizes all 26 letter gestures and provides real=time predictions.

 ## Table of Contents
 - [Data Collection](#data-collection)